-This policy sets out how, and under which circumstances, the London Borough of Hillingdon (the Council) will provide transport to children of compulsory school age between home and school.
+This policy sets out how, and under which circumstances, the London Borough of Hillingdon (the Council) will provide transport to children of compulsory school age between home (or a group pick up location) and school.
 It specifically relates to transport between home (or a group pick up location) and school at the start and end of the school day and outlines the responsibilities that parents/carers, children/young people and the Council have in this process.
 Travel Assistance is provided from the child's home address to their educational establishment and back to the home address.
 Hillingdon has adopted two key principles which underpin a culture of providing travel assistance:

-- promoting independence; - maintaining quality of life.
+- promoting independence - maintaining quality of life